estiwidder/bold360-mobile-docs-android/docs/advanced-topics/feedback/instant-feedback.md

 - **Feedback display type**
     {: .fs-4 .fw-300 }
-    There are 2 predefined display options for the feedback component, that can be selected on the admin console, textual and iconic.
+    There are two predefined feedback display options, that can be selected on the admin console: textual and iconic.

     <details close markdown="block">
     <summary>Feedback display type settings</summary>